Persuasion: Behavior change theories

-A typical instantiations of these techniques in therapy isexposure / response prevention for OCD.
+These behavior change interventions have been categorized by behavioral scientists.

 Conditioning theories

 Conditioning plays a huge part in the concept of persuasion.
 It is more often about leading someone into taking certain actions of their own, rather than giving direct commands.
 In advertisements for example, this is done by attempting to connect a positive emotion to a brand/product logo.
 This is often done by creating commercials that make people laugh, using a sexual undertone, inserting uplifting images and/or music etc. and then ending the commercial with a brand/product logo.
 Great examples of this are professional athletes.
 They are paid to connect themselves to things that can be directly related to their roles; sport shoes, tennis rackets, golf balls, or completely irrelevant things like soft drinks, popcorn poppers and panty hose.
 The important thing for the advertiser is to establish a connection to the consumer.

 This conditioning is thought to affect how people view certain products, knowing that most purchases are made on the basis of emotion.
-Just like you sometimes recall a memory from a certain smell or sound, the objective of some ads is solely to bring back certain emotions when you see their logo in your local store.
+By recalling a memory from a certain smell or sound, the objective of some ads is solely to bring back certain emotions when one sees their logo.
 The hope is that repeating the message several times makes consumers more likely to purchase the product because they already connect it with a good emotion and positive experience.

 Stefano DellaVigna and Matthew Gentzkow did a comprehensive study on the effects of persuasion in different domains.
 They discovered that persuasion has little or no effect on advertisement; however, there was a substantial effect of persuasion on voting if there was face-to-face contact.